Best Credit Cards In Malaysia 2023

 Will my late payment affect my CCRIS report?

-Generally, CCRIS is a central system that stores information about your credit history which is referenced by all banks when assessing your credit risk.
+CCRIS or Central Credit Reference Information System, is a central system that stores information about your credit history which is referenced by all banks when assessing your credit risk.

-Not to mention that you will also have a lower credit score that consequently reduces your chances of getting approved on your personal, car or home loan applications in the future.
+Other than hurting your CCRIS record, you will also have a lower credit score which will reduce your chances of getting approved on your personal loan, car loan or home loan applications.

 How do I check my CCRIS report and can I get it online?

-According to the Credit Bureau by BNM, you can make a request to obtain your personal CCRIS report online via the eCCRIS portal.
+According to the Credit Bureau by BNM, you can request to obtain your personal CCRIS report online via the eCCRIS portal.